apu52/Python-Codes/README.md

 53. Write a program to shuffle elements of a list of random numbers between given ranges.
 54. Write a program to create a list of random numbers using list comprehension.

+<h2>Assignment 5</h2>
+55. Write a program to read a number from the user.
+If the number is positive or zero, print it, otherwise raise an exception.

+56. Write a program to read two numbers from the user and perform basic mathematical operations (addition, multiplication, subtraction, division) by handling all possible exceptions.

+57. Write a program to read a number from the user and print its square.
+Generate KeyboardIntrrupt exception if Ctrl + C is pressed instead of a number.

+58. Write a program to print random numbers infinitely.
+Raise the StopIteration exception after displaying 10 numbers to exit from the program.

+59. Write a program to generate a random number.
+Raise a user-defined exception if the number is below 0.5.

+60. Write a program to read the age of a person and raise exceptions if age is negative.